krokedil/briqpay-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/category/396-get-started).

 == Changelog ==
+= 2022.07.11    - version 1.6.0 =
+* Feature       - Add support for edit order from WooCommerce to Briqpay before order is captured.
+This is done via a "Sync order to Briqpay" button in the Briqpay order metabox.
+Only avilable for payment methods flagged as updateOrderSupported.

 = 2022.04.13    - version 1.5.0 =
 * Feature       - Adds support for hosted payment pages through email or SMS.